major/major.io/content/post/2019-06-02-texas-linux-fest-2019-recap.md

 ## My talks

-My first talk was about my team at Red Hat, the [Continuous Kernel Integration] team.
+My first talk was about my team at Red Hat, the [Continuous Kernel Integration team].
 I shared some of the challenges involved with doing CI for the kernel at scale and how difficult it is to increase test coverage of subsystems within the kernel.
 There were two kernel developers in the audience and they had some really good questions.